Firefox-Pro-Coding/react-composition-api/README.md

   ```
   Callback passes to `runHook` will run every time before the component renders, just like normal hooks.

-  `runHook` return result is the return value of the callback on it's first execution, so once after first execution, `result` here is never changed.
-To react to changes, modify state inside the callback.
+  The return value of `runHook` is the return value of the callback on its first execution, so once after the first execution, `result` here is never changed.
+To react to changes, modify the state inside the callback.
 Normal hooks rules apply here, so you cant call hooks inside if statement.

   Despite its name runHook, you can actually put anything inside it.
 It will run in every render, like in a normal functional component. putting a console.log in here is a typical way to monitoring re-renders.